Spirit shall be more - as our might lessens.

 - "Facing the Bullets" One-Liner: The end of the poem is almost nothing but this, as the remaining Thanes rally each other's spirits.

-- Honor Before Reason: The yielding of the causeway to the Vikings, although it may be more of a Senseless Sacrifice
+- Honor Before Reason: The yielding of the causeway to the Vikings, although it may be more of a Senseless Sacrifice.

 - Last Stand

 - Pride: One of Byrhtnoth's actions is described with the Old English word ofermode, meaning an excess of spirit.
 Outside of this poem, it's almost solely used to describe Lucifer.
+The word is infamous in the academic community for the number of essays that have been written about it arguing to what extent the poet is blaming Byrhtnoth for the defeat.

 - Rousing Speech: If you've got a name in the poem, it's probably because you're giving one of these.
 Probably as part of your "Facing the Bullets" One-Liner.

-- Sand Bridge At Low Tide: The advantage is given up when the Vikings ask politely.
+- Sand Bridge at Low Tide: The advantage is given up when the Vikings ask politely.

 - Senseless Sacrifice: They had a chance to stop the Vikings from raiding the rest of the coast of England, and so they took it.
 And lost.